 Rhode Island General Law includes a dispute resolution procedure for prompt resolution of disputes regarding school enrollment.
 If the chosen LEA does not agree that the parent's choice of an LEA is in the best interests of the homeless child or youth, the LEA shall have the burden of proof to show that the parent's decision is not in the best interest of the child or youth.
-The State procedure ensures the continuance of a child's education during the review of any dispute, and the Commissioner of Education has authority to issue interim protective orders to ensure that a homeless student is allowed to continue to attend school.
+The State procedure ensures the continuance of a child's education during the review of any dispute, and the Commissioner of Education has authority to issue interim protective orders, a hearing will be held within five days of the petition and a decision within five days of the hearing to ensure that a homeless student is allowed to continue to attend school.